iszczesniak/cpp/categories/index.md

 we differentiate between them so that:

-* we are better C++ programmers: we can better understand C++ technical documentation that commonly use these categories, and so that we can implement more efficient code,
+* we are better C++ programmers: we can better understand C++ technical documentation that commonly uses these categories, and so that we can implement more efficient code,

 * compilers have a fine-grained means of processing expressions: for a